-While undergoing data collection for the TC's community GHG emission baseline it was discovered that a number of energy consumption data gaps existed.
+While undergoing data collection for the MW's community GHG emission baseline it was discovered that a number of energy consumption data gaps existed.
 These data gaps largely stemmed around the inability to acquire actual fuel oil and propane consumption data from local providers, and a lack of relevant statistics for common recreational activities, such as boating.
-As a result, the Georgian Bay Biosphere developed a comprehensive Carbon Calculator tool to collect actual consumption data from the TC's community and the broader region.
-The Carbon Calculator tool has been designed as a survey and is an educational opportunity for the TC's community to calculate their own personal GHG emission baseline.
-Where possible, the information from the Carbon Calculator has been used to validate the values obtained through assumptive energy consumption models or as a direct calculation statistic.
+As a result, the Georgian Bay Biosphere developed a comprehensive Carbon Calculator tool to collect actual consumption data from the MW's community and the broader region.
+The Carbon Calculator tool has been designed as a survey and is an educational opportunity for the MW's community to calculate their own personal GHG emission baseline.
+Where possible, information from the Carbon Calculator has been used to validate the values obtained through assumptive energy consumption models or as a direct calculation statistic.
 In both circumstances, data from the Carbon Calculator has been aggregated at the regional level to produce statistical relevant values.
-This regional aggregation has been carefully considered, and has been assumed to be representative of the energy consumption behaviours in the TC's community based on the similar activities, geography, and economic activities that occur in the broader region.
-Furthermore, it should be noted that the Carbon Calculator tool is an on-going project delivered by the Georgian Bay Biosphere, and any statistics or numbers used in the development of the TC's community GHG emission baseline can be updated as additional entries and better information becomes available.
-As of November 4th, 2020 the carbon calculator has been completed 191 times in the region, representing the energy consumption behaviours of 478 people.
+This regional aggregation has been carefully considered, and has been assumed to be representative of the energy consumption behaviours in the MW's community based on the similar activities, geography, and economic activities that occur in the broader region.
+Furthermore, it should be noted that the Carbon Calculator tool is an on-going project delivered by the Georgian Bay Biosphere, and any statistics or numbers used in the development of the MW's community GHG emission baseline can be updated as additional entries and better information becomes available.
+As of November 15th, 2022, the carbon calculator has been completed 348 times, representing the energy consumption behaviours of approximately 882 people in the region.

-For a detailed summary of community data sources and quality, please refer to Table 1.
+For a summary of community data sources and quality, please refer to Table 1.